 So then, did Mr. Swanberg make his point?
 8

 In Hancock (2008), the extraordinarily popular Will Smith plays a superhero with a HUGE ego, a HUGE attitude, and a HUGE drinking problem.
 While most viewers and critics focused on the down-and-out and misunderstood superhero aspect of the film, few paid attention to Smith’s portrayal of Hancock as being remarkably similar to a stereotype of a homeless alcoholic black man who, devoid of superpowers, would just be another annoying asshole on the streets.
 PS: You won’t find Mr Smith’s name among the Oscar winners on this page.

 The red herring and the straw men

 First, the Independent Journal is anything but independent: it is very rightwing.
 Conor Swanberg specializes in articles with an exclusively rightwing perspective.
-While the text of "If Anyone Tells You the Oscars Are ‘Too White,’ Have Them Take a Look at This List" is politically blasé, the title of the article stands as editorial comment.
+While the text of “If Anyone Tells You the Oscars Are ‘Too White,’ Have Them Take a Look at This List” is politically blasé, the title of the article stands as an editorial comment.

 • On one hand, the article is a red herring in that it “distracts from a relevant or important issue.”

 • On the other hand, it’s equally a straw man argument in that it “gives the impression of refuting an opponent’s argument, while actually refuting an argument which was not advanced by that opponent.”
 9

 The people denouncing the Oscars are not debating the past fifteen years.
 They are pointing out that in the last two years (2014 and 2015), the total number of “minority” actors and actresses nominated—not winning, but just nominated—in the Big 4 categories was zero (0).

 Mr. Swanberg does not even address that in his piece.